 Availability of veterinary medicines in Ireland

-- Globally, the veterinary market is only 2-3% of the size of that for human medicines.
-Unlike the case for human medicines where public health agencies often contribute towards the price of the medicine, the market driver for veterinary medicines is entirely commercial.
-This means that companies will only invest in the cost of developing a new medicine where there is a commercial return.
+- Globally, the veterinary market is only 2-3% of that for human medicines.
+Unlike human medicines, which often receive financial support from the public purse, commercial interests solely drive the veterinary medicines market.
+Consequently, companies invest in developing new medicines only where there is a viable commercial return.

-At the international level, efforts are continuing to improve the availability of veterinary medicines by means of a number of initiatives.
-Furthermore, the HPRA has also developed a number of initiatives to assist companies in applying for a marketing authorisation for veterinary medicine that is being marketed in another EU member state.
-Brexit represents a significant additional challenge to the availability of veterinary medicines in Ireland, as more than 50% of the products on the Irish market share a common label with the UK and it is not certain whether this can be maintained in common for the future.
+At European level, the HPRA collaborates with the Heads of Medicines Agencies (HMA) to improve availability of veterinary medicines.
+The HPRA has also developed national initiatives to assist companies in obtaining marketing authorisation for veterinary medicines already marketed in other EU member states.
+However, Brexit presents an additional challenge to the availability of veterinary medicines in Ireland, as over 50% of the products on the Irish market share labelling with the UK, and maintaining this labelling arrangement remains demanding.

 Shortages can contribute to availability challenges and may arise due to several reasons, including manufacturing issues, changes in regulatory requirements, unpredictable demand, economics, and specific national labelling requirements.